mvaganov/CmdLineAsteroids/notes.md

 `voice`
 I'll be using C# as the programming language.
 I assume you already have a C# runtime, compiler, and IDE installed.
-I assume you know the basics of how to program command line applications in C#.
+I also assume you know the basics of how to program command line applications in C#.

 `scene`
 montage of Unity

 `voice`
-The biggest reason for this language choice is the integration it has with the popular Unity game engine.
+C# is notable because of the popular Unity game engine.
-This tutorial should give you some insight into how a game engine like Unity is created.
+This tutorial should give you some insight into how a game engine like Unity works.

 //I also assume you are using LLMs to help you write code.
 Importantly:
 //  I assume you're aware of the intellectual hazard of relying on AI while programming.
 AI helps you **do**, not **learn**.